-Back to writing
+Back to insights

-March 20265 min read
+March 20266 min read

-I've seen teams move to a newer stack and still end up with the same problems.
+I've seen teams move to a newer stack and still end up with the same mess.
 The framework changes, the folder names change, the buzzwords change.
 The product still feels messy.
 Features still take too long.
 The codebase still gets harder to touch with every release.
 The problem usually isn't Next.js.
 The problem is what the team expects Next.js to solve.

 1. They think the framework is the architecture